percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 The fields are described as follows:

-* association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.
+* association_id: A value that identifies a distinct DTLS association between an endpoint and the key distributor.

 * protection_profiles: The value of the two-octet SRTP protection profile value as per [@!RFC5764] used for this DTLS association.